oroinc/platform/UPGRADE-2.0.md

     - method `getWorkflowItemsByEntity` was added to retrieve all `WorkflowItems` instances from currently active (running) workflows for the entity provided as single argument.
     - method `hasWorkflowItemsByEntity` was added to get whether entity provided as single argument has any active (running) workflows with its `WorkflowItems`.
     - method `setActiveWorkflow` was removed -> method `activateWorkflow` with just one argument as `$workflowName` should be used instead.
 The method now just ensures that provided workflow should be active.
+        - the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_BEFORE_ACTIVATION` before workflow will be activated.
-        - now the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_ACTIVATED` if workflow was activated.
+        - the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_ACTIVATED` if workflow was activated.
     - method `deactivateWorkflow` changed its signature.
 Now it handles single argument as `$workflowName` to ensure that provided workflow is inactive.
+        - the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_BEFORE_DEACTIVATION` before workflow will be deactivated.
-        - now the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_DEACTIVATED` if workflow was deactivated.
+        - the method emits event `Oro\Bundle\WorkflowBundle\Event\WorkflowEvents::WORKFLOW_DEACTIVATED` if workflow was deactivated.
     - method `resetWorkflowData` was added with `WorkflowDefinition $workflowDefinition` as single argument.
 It removes from database all workflow items related to corresponding workflow.
     - method `resetWorkflowItem` was removed
 - Entity configuration (`@Config()` annotation) sub-node `workflow.active_workflow` was removed in favor of `WorkflowDefinition` field `active`.
 Now for proper workflow activation through configuration you should use `defaults.active: true` in corresponded workflow YAML config.